ubuntu-mate/ubuntu-mate.org/pages/umpc.md

 ## Feedback

-These images for the GPD Pocket and GPD Pocket 2 are community supported, please post all feedback via the [community forum](https://ubuntu-mate.community/).
+These images for the GPD and Topjoy devices are community supported, please post all feedback via the [community forum](https://ubuntu-mate.community/).